 JAKARTA — Medical equipment, tents and other supplies Monday were being rushed to the Indonesian island of Lombok after a devastating earthquake killed at least 98 people and left about 20,000 people homeless, disaster relief officials said.

 The earthquake Sunday evening, coming only a week after another deadly earthquake in Lombok, knocked down bridges, left roads blocked and damaged communications infrastructure, making it difficult for emergency crews to reach some hard-hit areas.

 Arifin Hadi, spokesman for the Indonesian Red Cross, said that “the disaster on Lombok is big, there are many houses down, there needs to be roads cleared.”
 Hadi said the Red Cross has sent nurses, doctors and drinking water to Lombok.
-“We have 11 water trucks there now, we will send 10 more from Surabaya” (Indonesia’s second biggest city, in the east of island of Java).
+“We have 11 water trucks there now, we will send 10 more from Surabaya” (Indonesia’s second biggest city, in the east of the island of Java).

 Many Lombok buildings were damaged or destroyed by the latest quake, which Indonesian officials measured at magnitude 7.0 and the U.S. Geological Survey reported at magnitude 6.9.

 Hospitals in Mataram, Lombok’s main town, also were damaged, making treatment more difficult.

 “It is estimated that the number of victims and damage due to earthquake impacts will continue to increase,” Sutopo Purwo Nugroho, a spokesman for the Indonesian Disaster Management Agency, said Monday evening local time, posting on Twitter.

 The total confirmed death toll by Monday evening was 98, including two people on the nearby resort island of Bali.
 About 13,000 houses are estimated to have been destroyed or damaged on Lombok, an island of almost 3.5 million people.